 In your entrepreneurial journey, you might find that it’s difficult to get approved for a business loan even if you’re showing traction and have a solid business plan.

 Getting declined for a business loan is incredibly common, as disruptive as it is to your plans for growth.
 Here’s how you can take control of the situation if a lender decides not to fund your loan.

 1. Find Out Why Your Loan Application Was Declined

-While you’re unlikely to change the lender’s mind once they reject your loan application, it’s helpful to ask them why they rejected it.
-An explanation letter can provide you with a thorough road map so you know what needs to be addressed before you again try applying for a business loan.
-The lender might note that your business purpose did not satisfy them, or you lack collateral, along with any other reason why they declined your application.
+While you’re unlikely to change the lender’s mind once they reject your loan application, it’s helpful to ask why your application was rejected.
+An explanation letter can provide you with a thorough road map so you know what needs to be addressed before you try reapplying for a business loan.

 After some reassessment, you might realize bank loans aren’t the right type of financing for your particular needs, business goals or business model.

 Banks tend to favor capital-intensive businesses with tangible assets, such as vehicles and equipment.
 If your business model doesn’t require significant assets with a title that can be claimed in the event you default on a loan, you might continue to struggle getting approval for a bank loan.
 If you don’t want to seek other types of financing, however, you need to drastically improve both revenue and total cash on hand before applying for a loan again.